carvel-dev/carvel/content/kapp/docs/latest/config.md

 ### rebaseRules

 `rebaseRules` specify origin of field values.

-Kubernetes cluster generates (or defaults) some field values, hence these values will need to be merged in future to avoid flagging them during diffing.
-Common example is `v1/Service`'s `spec.clusterIP` field is automatically populated if it's not set.
-See [HPA and Deployment rebase](hpa-deployment-rebase.md) or [PersistentVolumeClaim rebase](rebase-pvc.md) examples.
+kapp rebase rules explicitly define how to merge resources during an update.
+To read more about why rebase rules are necessary, see [Resource Merge Method](merge-method.md).
+For examples of rebase rules in use, see [HPA and Deployment rebase](hpa-deployment-rebase.md) or [PersistentVolumeClaim rebase](rebase-pvc.md).

 - `rebaseRules` (array) list of rebase rules
-  - `path` (array) specifies location within a resource to rebase.
+  - `path` (array of strings) specifies location within a resource to rebase.
 Mutually exclusive with `paths`.
 Example: `[spec, clusterIP]`
-  - `paths` (array of paths) specifies multiple locations within a resource to rebase.
+  - `paths` (array of `path`) specifies multiple locations within a resource to rebase.
 This is a convenience for specifying multiple rebase rules with only different paths.
 Mutually exclusive with `path`.
 Available in v0.27.0+.
-  - `sources` (array of strings) specifies source preference from where to copy value from.
-Allowed values: `new` or `existing`.
-Example: `[new, existing]`
+  - `type` (string) specifies strategy to modify field values.
+Allowed values: `copy` or `remove`. `copy` will update the field value; `remove` will delete the field.
+  - `sources` (array of `new` or `existing`) specifies a preference order for the source of the referenced field value being rebased. `new` refers to an updated resource from user input, where `existing` refers to a resource already in the cluster.
+If the field value being rebased is not found in any of the sources provided, kapp will error.
+Only used with `type: copy`. \
+    Examples:
+     - `[existing, new]` – If field value is present in the `existing` resource on cluster, use that value, otherwise use the value in the `new` user input.
+     - `[existing]` – Only look for field values in resources already on cluster, corresponding value you provide in new resource will be overwritten.
   - `resourceMatchers` (array) specifies rules to find matching resources.
 See various resource matchers below.

+Rebase rule to `copy` the `clusterIP` field value to `Service`/`v1` resources; if `clusterIp` is present in the `new` user input, use that value, otherwise use the value in `existing` resource on cluster:
 ```yaml
 rebaseRules:
 - path: [spec, clusterIP]